api3dao/vitepress-docs/docs/explore/airnode/monetizing-apis-in-web3.md

 - **First-party** oracles overcome the significant disadvantages of third-party oracle node solutions that use middlemen to deliver APIs to the blockchain.
-- Airnode's **simple**
+- Airnode's **simple** design and
   [set and forget](/explore/airnode/what-is-airnode.html#_1-set-and-forget)
-  design avoids the time, complexity, and cost of other third-party oracle node solutions.
+  philosophy avoids the time, complexity, and cost of other third-party oracle node solutions.
 - Airnode is **stateless** and treats the blockchain as the single source of truth.
 This alone solves the majority of operational problems of traditional third-party oracle nodes while providing an overall higher level of